-It may seem like there are tons of options, but there are actually only two main ways companies organize their job description workflow.
+It may seem like there are tons of options, but there are actually only two main ways talent acquisition teams organize their job description workflow.
 Although you might not know a lot about the second.

 The more familiar way to manage job description workflow is for hiring managers to create and store job descriptions in a variety of programs.
 The less familiar (or possibly new-to-you) way is for recruiters or hiring managers to manage workflow within job description software, often integrated with an applicant tracking system (ATS).

 The traditional workflow

 This is the approach to job description workflow that’s familiar to most hiring teams.
 It usually involves different word-processing software, style guides, traditional communication programs, and places to store files.

 Basically, a hiring manager uses Microsoft Word, Google Docs, or email to create a draft job description.
 They refer to style guides stored somewhere like Google Drive or Dropbox for design advice and standard company text like the diversity statement.
 They may also copy an older job description and use that as a template for the new job.

 After writing the draft job post, the hiring manager shares it with the recruiting team.
 There’s usually some back-and-forth between a recruiter and the hiring manager as they fine-tune the content.
 Typically, they do this via email, Google Docs, or a communication platform like Slack.

 The job description ultimately lives in emails, individual Google Drives, and shared folders owned by some of the team members.
 It can also live in a permission-locked job requisition in an ATS.
 It’s ready for publication when both the hiring manager and recruiter feel that it is.
 If the hiring team is using an ATS like Workday or SmartRecruiters, someone copies and pastes the new job description into the ATS.

 This approach might be less familiar or even new to you and your hiring team.
 It involves using job description software for word processing, style guidance, collaboration, and file management.